Classical music

 Classical music generally refers to the art music of the Western world, considered to be distinct from Western folk music or popular music traditions.
-It is sometimes distinguished as Western classical music, as the term "classical music" also applies to non-Western art music.
+It is sometimes distinguished as Western classical music, as the term "classical music" can also be applied to non-Western art musics.
 Classical music is often characterized by formality and complexity in its musical form and harmonic organization, particularly with the use of polyphony.
-Since at least the ninth century it has been primarily a written tradition, spawning a sophisticated notational system, as well as accompanying literature in analytical, critical, historiographical, musicological and philosophical practices.
-A foundational component of Western Culture, classical music is frequently seen from the perspective of individual or groups of composers, whose compositions, personalities and beliefs have fundamentally shaped its history.
+Since at least the ninth century, it has been primarily a written tradition, spawning a sophisticated notational system, as well as accompanying literature in analytical, critical, historiographical, musicological and philosophical practices.